amitrubin/R-Arithmetic/README.md

 #### *Constants*

 The Constants class has factory methods that return new copies of mathematical constants.
-A full list of available methods is available in appendix 1 below, or by running console.log(cf.Constants.toString()).
+A full list of available methods is available by running console.log(cf.Constants.toString()).

 Here are two examples, with and without parameters.
 First, pi: